Muhammed-Sadique/Car-Price-Prediction-Model/README.md

 # Car-Price-Prediction-Model
-Our repository focuses on estimating car prices in the US market, aiding a forward-thinking Chinese car manufacturer's entry into the US by local car production.
-Our insights empower them to outperform rivals.
 Welcome to our repository focused on predicting car prices in the US market.
 Our mission is to support a visionary Chinese car manufacturer entering the US market by local production.
 We aim to equip them with data-driven insights to surpass competitors.